-- New feature to quit SEB after the exam is submitted by specifying a quit link and placing this on the summary page displayed by your LMS after submitting the exam.
+- SEB can easily be quit after the exam is submitted by specifying a quit link and placing it on the summary page displayed by your LMS/exam system after submitting the exam.

 - The Browser Exam Key allows an exam module to authenticate the connecting SEB version and its settings.
 Plug-ins offering this functionality have been released for the learning management systems Moodle and ILIAS, other systems have built-in support: OpenOLAT, Inspera Assessment and others.

 - User interface can be customized: Size and positioning of browser windows (main window with the quiz and additional browser windows) can be preset.
 Main window can be displayed full screen.
 An indicator shows network activity.

 - SEB can optionally display the standard macOS menu bar and a tool bar in browser windows, functions like 'About SEB', quit, open preferences, reload page, zoom page/text and browsing back/forward are therefore easier accessible.